-2. Ground-mounted small solar energy systems are subject to the Table of Permitted Uses and Special Land Uses in Section 4.01 and the Table of Area, Height, and Bulk Placement Regulations in Section 4.02.
+Ground-mounted small solar energy systems are subject to the Table of Permitted Uses and Special Land Uses in Section 4.01 and the Table of Area, Height, and Bulk Placement Regulations in Section 4.02.

-3. Building mounted small solar energy systems are allowed as accessory uses in all zoning districts.
+Building mounted small solar energy systems are allowed as accessory uses in all zoning districts.

-(added 12/9/19)

-ARTICLE VI
+Section 5.25.
+HOME OCCUPATIONS

+Home occupations, as defined in Section 17.01, shall be subject to the following regulations:

+The home occupation is conducted entirely within the dwelling.

+The home occupation is clearly incidental and secondary to the use of the dwelling for dwelling purposes.

+The home occupation does not change the character of the dwelling or the surrounding residential area.

+The home occupation does not endanger the health, safety, and welfare of any other persons residing in that area by reason of noise, noxious odors, unsanitary or unsightly conditions, fire hazards and the like, involved in or resulting from such occupation.

+The home occupation shall be carried on principally by the inhabitants thereof, involving members of the immediate family residing on the premises and up to one (1) additional employee.

+No article or service is sold or offered for sale on the premises, except as such as is produced by such home occupation.

+The home occupation shall not require internal or external alterations or construction features, equipment, machinery, outdoor storage, or signs not customarily in residential areas.

-OFF-STREET PARKING AND LOADING AND PRIVATE ROAD REQUIREMENTS
+ARTICLE VI: OFF-STREET PARKING AND LOADING AND PRIVATE ROAD REQUIREMENTS

 Section 6.01.
+PARKING REQUIREMENTS

-PARKING REQUIREMENTS.
-In all zoning districts, off-street parking facilities for the storage and parking of self-propelled motor vehicles for the use of occupants, employees and patrons of the buildings hereafter erected, altered or extended after the effective date of this Ordinance, shall be provided as herein prescribed.
+In all zoning districts, off-street parking facilities for the storage and parking of self-propelled motor vehicles for the use of occupants, employees, and patrons of the buildings hereafter erected, altered, or extended after the effective date of this Ordinance, shall be provided as herein prescribed.
 Such space shall be maintained and shall not be encroached upon so long as said main building or structure remains, unless an equivalent number of such spaces are provided elsewhere in conformance with this Ordinance.

 Area for Parking Space.
 Parking spaces and associated maneuvering lanes must be constructed to the standards contained in Section 6.04.